Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 You can view service events in the Events Log > Apps&Services > WUP Blocker tree.

+Files in folder:

+ WindowsUpdateBlocker.exe - the service file

+ WindowsUpdateBlockerCleanup.exe - a little utility to resetting Windows Update and Windows Update Medic services to their defaults.

+ To silenty reset Windows Update Services without any messages open a command prompt from service directory as admin and type:

+ WindowsUpdateBlockerCleanup.exe s

+ The 's' switch instructs the utility to work silently.

+ When You uninstall the service with  Uninstall.exe or Apps&Services remove method, the uninstaller process starts this utility to reset services.

 ### Windows Update Blocker Service Starting

 - 100 - Starting Windows Update Blocker Service